 The resort also offers nighttime Cosmic Tubing, with the tubing lanes lit up under 600,000 LED lights, lasers and music.
 It is an awesome nighttime party for all ages.

 Hoodoo Ski Area recently expanded its night skiing with new lights near Ed’s Chair, increasing the terrain access to 23 different runs across 500 acres.
 The ski area also hosts several parties through the winter that extend into the night including Backcountry Fest in January and Winter Carnival in February.
+(NOTE: Many annual events have been postponed due to COVID-19, please check with the resort in advance.)
 Hoodoo also offers slopeside winter RV camping, which goes great with night skiing.

-The resort offers night skiing three nights a week, Thursday through Saturday.
+The resort now offers night skiing four nights a week, Wednesday through Saturday.
 Night skiing typically begins in mid-December and runs through March.
-Night lift ticket prices range from $18 for juniors and seniors to $29 for adults, and hours are from 3:30 p.m. to 9:00 p.m.
+Night lift ticket prices range from $19 for juniors and seniors to $29 for adults, and hours are from 3:30 p.m. to 9:00 p.m.

 Mt.
-Ashland in Southern Oregon offers twilight skiing across the mountain with lights on the Sonnet, Comer and Windsor ski lifts on Thursday and Friday, January 9 through March 13 in 2020.
+Ashland in Southern Oregon offers twilight skiing across the mountain with lights on the Sonnet, Comer and Windsor ski lifts on Thursday and Friday (NOTE: Twilight skiing is not offered this season due to COVID-19).
 Lift tickets are $25 for adults and $19 for youth.
 Mt.
 Ashland also allows visitors to upgrade a day lift ticket to include night skiing for $7 for adults and $5 for youth, and Twilight hours are from 3:00 p.m. to 9:00 p.m.
 Twilight skiing is also available on other nights for private rental.

 Timberline Lodge & Ski Area has night skiing with incredible alpine views on full moon nights.
 Night skiing is a great activity for overnight lodge guests as well as visitors looking for uncrowded slopes.
-The resort typically schedules night skiing mid-December through March and some holidays, like Christmas Day and New Year’s Day.
+Night skiing is offered Fridays through Sundays, December 18, 2020 – March 7, 2021 plus nightly Dec.
+25 – Jan.
+3; Monday, January 18, 2021 (MLK) and Monday, February 15, 2021 (President’s Day).

 The terrain includes all the runs off of Bruno’s lift just below the lodge, and a network of trails off Pucci lift, which offer easy access back to the lodge to warm up between runs.
-Lift tickets range from $33 to $36 dollars for non-peak and peak and hours are from 4:00 p.m. to 9:00 p.m.
+Lift tickets are $43 for all ages and hours are from 4:00 p.m. to 9:00 p.m.

 Mt.
 Hood Meadows offers 140 acres of night-lit terrain served by the Mt.
 Hood Express high-speed quad and other lifts.
 Visitors can ride under the lights on Wednesday through Sunday evenings, plus extra nights during the holiday season (mid-December through early January) with the exception of Christmas Day and New Year’s Eve Day.